By the time our dogs have completed their

 Bottom L: Sheryle and Karma and a hard-won sharpie.

 Training does a great job of imparting manners on game, but the real test is what happens in the field.
 We spend most of October, November and December in the field and woods on wild game.
-Yes we both work, but our vacation is piled up into those months and of course the weekends.
 Each dog visibly matures as they experience the variable conditions, unexpected situations, cagey wild birds, and difficult scenting conditions.
 Hunting allows us to evaluate each dogs base desire to hunt, and has provided us valuable insight into each of our dogs as individuals and where they lay on the spectrum of desire.